-- Distribution (Household products, chilled and ambient beverages, detergents and bulk foods); - 2.
+- 1. Distribution (Household products, chilled and ambient beverages, detergents and bulk foods); - 2.
 Retail (Trading outlets and supermarkets); and - 3.
-Other Operations (Manufacturer of flavours and fragrances, pallets and by products of wood)
+Other Operations (Manufacturer of flavours and fragrances, pallets and by products of wood) - 4.
+Manufacturing and processing of meats and distribution of wines and cheese - 5.
+Manufacturing of soups and spices.

-In 2018, the ambient beverages division was added to the distribution segment as the Company entered into an agreement with SM Jahleel and Company Limited to distribute its beverage products.
-The pallets and by-products of wood were added to the other operations segment as a result of the 100% acquisition of Woodcats International Limited in 2018 and the purchase of Marnock LLC trading as FoodSavers New York and Good Foods For Less in January 2021 resulting in these companies becoming a part of the Group.
+The pallets and by-products of wood were added to the other operations segment as a result of the 100% acquisition of Woodcats International Limited in 2018, the purchase of Marnock LLC trading as FoodSavers New York and Good Foods For Less in January 2021, Spicy Hill Farms Limited and Arosa Limited in 2022 resulting in these companies becoming a part of the Group.